RosboneMako/MakoIR/README.md

 # THEORY OF OPERATION<br />
 This VST is designed to simulate a speaker cabinet.
 It uses standard Impulse Response (IR) files.
+This VST can be useful to fine tune things like other Guitar Amplifier VSTs.

 The IR files this VST works with are:
 - A wave file that has a pulse 1024 or 2048 samples in length.